Top 5 Alternative Healthy Breakfast Recipes

 Instructions (Prep time: 5-10 mins)

-What’s special about Apricot Seeds, Dogwood Fruit and Hawthorn Berries?
+What’s Special About Apricot Seeds, Dogwood Fruit and Hawthorn Berries?

 Dried Apricot Seeds (Xing Ren) is a great addition to many breakfast dishes, not just granola.
 They possess a high content of essential fatty acids (omega 6s &3s, vitamin B17), and can assist in fighting heart disease and improving mental health.
 They are a versatile ingredient as you can eat them in both raw and prepared versions.